orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- Usual superposition is where every entry of an arbitrarty direction only references itself on the `.self`.
 Hence a tensored variant like this in linear time, if you can traverse that in one step.
 	- At every branch cotains the one added thing necessary for spliting the vranch for conservation, but that destroys the embedding if that wnats to be prrserved, ?
 	- DIfference between a bit and a qubit is that in the case of a qubit we assume differentiability between.
 But for a bit also we assume modularity of the two options.
 Or different boundaries, What about on the frame/middle, what about ...
+	- Wave function collapse, snapping of connection to the frame.
+Binary superposition to binary value ; but then for supoerposed 2d- grid ?? - need to understand this better.
+Or switching from boundary ref to ref on value & modular collapse?

 direction at the point**: What does it mean for a point yo become its own direction? ; function becoming data becoming toplogies becoming ..